- Article on Mom & Pop Motels on the Strand

 Ocean Blvd/14th Avenue North

 Originally the high-class Yacht Club, the pier was originally used as a dock for private yachts.
 The pier was also once known as the "Casino Pier", with actual gambling; today it is the 14th Avenue Pier, and is much shorter than it was in earlier times.
-The Yachtsman Resort is located on the spot where this old hotel once stood.
-The twin Yachtsman towers, built around 1972, were the tallest buildings in the area for many years.
-There is now a tall glass condo building in the narrow space between the original towers.

 Looking north on Ocean Blvd - near 11th Ave.
 North.
 At one time, this was all small hotels.
 Pictured here are the Blue Sea Inn, Lucky Strike Hotel, The Placid, and the Kentucky Inn.